House Speaker Pelosi 'optimistic' on coronavirus relief deal before U.S. election

 “We have to see what he brings to the floor.
 But Democrats have worked on this for months.
 Mitch McConnell hasn’t even been part of the negotiations,” Senator Chris Coons told CNN.

-After Mnuchin said last week the White House broadly accepted Democrats’ language on testing, Pelosi said the White House removed 55% of the language on testing.

-“It has become clear that these changes are not a light touch but instead, a deep dive,” Pelosi said in a letter to lawmakers on Sunday.

-Reporting by Doina Chiacu in Washington; Editing by Daniel Wallis and Matthew Lewis
+Reporting by Doina Chiacu in Washington and Jeff Mason in Nevada; Additional reporting by Diane Bartz in Washington; Editing by Matthew Lewis and Peter Cooney

 Our Standards: The Thomson Reuters Trust Principles.